jgrss/spfeas/README.md

 1) Open INSTALLATION.ipynb under [**/notebooks**.](https://github.com/jgrss/spfeas/tree/master/spfeas/notebooks)

-2) Follow the instructions to install SpFeas for your system.
+2) Follow the instructions to install SpFeas for your operating system.

 3) On OSX, the following line should print **/usr/local/bin/spfeas**: